blahosyl/operator-game/README.md

 - **the range of operators**: Exponentiation is fairly straightforward to add by modifying the function `generateRandomOperators()` in the [Javascript code](assets/js/script.js) so that the `operators` array includes `**` for exponentiation.
 	- Including roots and parentheses in the equation would require some more rewriting of the concatenation and evaluation rules of the game.
 - **color palettes**: A different kind of customisation option would be to enable the user to choose their preferred color palette.
 There are 2 different ways of implementing this:
 	1. Users can select any color for certain elements in the game.
-This can be implemented with a some  color picker `form` elements.
-However, additional care has to be taken when selecting which elemts the user can change, to ensure that [sufficient color contrasts are maintained](#color-contrast-testing).
+This can be implemented with some  color picker `form` elements.
+However, additional care has to be taken when selecting which elements the user can change, to ensure that [sufficient color contrasts are maintained](#color-contrast-testing).
-	2. Users can select between pre-defined color palettes, changing several elements at once.
+	2. Users can select between predefined color palettes, changing several elements at once.
 Naturally, [color contrast testing](#color-contrast-testing) would also need to be done as part of implementing this feature.
 - **a timer option**: This is a very popular option for small games and quizzes, however, it is contrary to the ["kinder scoring" approach](#scoring-rules) taken in this game.
 Therefore, I would only choose to implement a timer as an opt-in, non-default option for this game.

 ### Accessibility